AleAnsani/plssempower/README.md

  ```

 Easy-peasy...isn't it?!
 And it's all for free!
-The only thing I ask for is for the package to be cited properly, for instance like this:
+The only thing we ask for is for the package to be cited properly, for instance, like this:

-Ansani, A., & Rinallo, E. (2025). _PLS-SEM-power_ (Version 1.0) [R package / Shiny App].
+ - Ansani, A., & Rinallo, E. (2025). _PLS-SEM-power_ (Version 1.0.0) [R package / Shiny App].

+and the relative preprint:

+ - Ansani, A., & Rinallo, E. (2025).
+PLS-SEM-power: A Shiny App and R package for Computing Required Sample Size and Minimum Detectable Effect Size in PLS-SEMs (Version 1). _arXiv_. https://doi.org/10.48550/ARXIV.2511.14546

 ## 🌐 Shiny App
 Woo!
 What was that?!
 I was about to forget! `plssempower` is also available on the internet as a Shiny App.
 You don't have to download the R package necessarily.
 You can just run your PLS-SEM power analyses the old-fashioned point-and-clicky way.
 Here's the link, have fun! https://aleansani.shinyapps.io/pls-sem-power/